 When you’re enlightened you may not like everyone but you do love everyone.
 So you allow them to be who they are, even when that person conflicts with who you are.
-Because the enlightened person knows that’s like two characters arguing in a stage in a play.
+Because the enlightened person knows that’s like two characters arguing on a stage, in a play.
 It makes no sense for the actors to spend their night angry about the argument even after the play is over.
-It was the character’s argument.
-The character is just a set of beliefs you’re portraying.
-But being an individual is expressed through choices based on our beliefs, so in then end we’re all just slowly evolving patterns of choice.
-We’re all characters in life’s great movie.

 Don’t try to be calm and holy and perfect.
 Be human.
 Fully unapologetically human.
 Including your mistakes, misjudgments and misses.
 That is part of being human.
 Someone saying you can’t ever do that is like telling the person they can’t be human.
 No way.
 That’s not how it works.
 We’re all born with our humanity.
 It is ours.
 The rest is just people’s ideas and opinions.

 So instead of being holy or righteous or sanguine, be your whole and complete self instead.
-Because that his what the universe is waiting for.
+Because that is who the universe is waiting for.
 Enjoy.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.